Database

 Lack of participation in the WTO Agreement on Government Procurement (GPA)

-Tunisia is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA), nor does it have observer status.
+The Syrian Arab Republic is not a party to the World Trade Organization (WTO) Agreement on Government Procurement (GPA).
+In fact, the country is not a member of the WTO.

 Coverage Horizontal